thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 Thanks for reading â€” and have an awesome day :)

->**UPDATE, 3rd of September 2025**: Some sources cite that all devices onboarded in [autopatch](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/overview/windows-autopatch-overview) is automatically enrolled into the secure boot rollout, thus deploying the reg key is not necessary.
+>**UPDATE, 3rd of September 2025**: Some sources cite that all devices onboarded in [autopatch](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/overview/windows-autopatch-overview) is automatically enrolled into the secure boot rollout, thus deploying the reg key is not necessary - But it's currently unclear.
 I'm chasing Microsoft for an official response and clarification regarding the scope/impact of setting the registry key mentioned in Requirement #2, if this is in fact necessary.